I am excited to update that the first full draft of my naval historical fiction novel Sic Parvis Magna is in the hands of my editor!

 “Yes, ma’am.
 Thank you, ma’am, I shall.”
 He scratched the back of his neck, then turned to leave.
 “Good day, ma’am.”

-“Run, Francis,” she muttered, staring after him as he was walking out.
+“Run, Francis,” she muttered, staring after him.

 What did she mean by that?
 And why it would take so long to explain?
 Grandmother always explains things to me, no matter how long it takes.
 And why did she look at me like that?